 The Title IX Coordinator and University officials are obligated to assist victims of sexual assault, relationship violence, and stalking should they make a request to change their living arrangements or academic schedule to the extent they are reasonably available.
 The University may also assist victims with student financial aid assistance and/or visa and immigration assistance if requested and to the extent they are available.

-Additional resources can be found at the Office of Equity and Inclusion website: oei.umbc.edu and the Retriever Courage website: courage.umbc.edu/resources.
+Additional resources can be found at oei.umbc.edu/resources.